RillistikPete/Stream-Enumerator/README.md

 # Stream Enumerator

 A file contains a sequence of integers, stored one per line.
-Implement a class that facilitates iteration over these integers.
+This implements a class that facilitates iteration over these integers.

 A valid integer is a sequence of one or more digits (without leading zeros), optionally preceded by